IgniteUI/help-topics/topics/04_Data-Sources/OLAP/01_Flat/00_igOlapFlatDataSource_Overview.md

 - [Data slices generation](#data-slice-generation): After hierarchies are assigned as rows/columns, the `igOlapFlatDataSource` generates one or more result axes containing tuples of members from the corresponding hierarchies.
 If measures, too, have been chosen, the `igOlapFlatDataSource` generates a two-dimensional array of value cell objects.

-- [Integration with Ignite UI controls](#integration-with-igniteui): The `igOlapFlatDataSource` component can feed data to those data visualization controls of Ignite UI that are capable of presenting OLAP data.
+- [Integration with %%ProductName%% controls](#integration-with-igniteui): The `igOlapFlatDataSource` component can feed data to those data visualization controls of %%ProductName%% that are capable of presenting OLAP data.